Ne0n09/cloudflared-remotefalcon/README.md

 ___Unexpected Error___

-Ensure your web browser is pointing you to https://yourdomain.com and *NOT* https://www.yourdomain.com
+- Control Panel: Ensure your web browser is pointing you to https://yourdomain.com and *NOT* https://www.yourdomain.com

+- Viewer page: Make sure you're browsing to your show page sub-domain.
+You can find this by clicking the gear icon on the top right of the Remote Falcon control panel.
+It will show ```https://yourshowname.remotefalcon.com``` So for your show on your self hosted RF you would go to ```https://yourshowname.yourdomain.com```

 There may also may be other causes for this error that I am not aware of.